TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acc-type-tiering-notsupported.md

 <!--/issueDescription-->

 ## **Recommended Steps**
  Storage data tiering to hot, cool, or archive is only supported in General Purpose v2 (GPv2) and Blob storage accounts and only available for block blobs.
-For Premium Block Blob accounts Lifecycle Management can be used with deletion policies.

 ### Account level settings